 - Use free apps like Duolingo, Stories By Gus On The Go, Little Pim, Learning by Mindsnacks.
 Here is a list of free apps parents can use to teach and encourage their children to learn new languages.

 - Use free online resources for bilingual children, like the ones listed here.
-Amazon, the Book Depository and other shops and platforms offer numerous resources that can be successfully used in the process.
-Depending on the language you are aiming to teach your children, choose from the books and materials available.
+Amazon, the Book Depository, and other shops and platforms offer numerous resources that can be successfully used in the process.
+Depending on the language you are aiming to teach your children, choose from the reading comprehension booklets and materials available.

 - Use screen time to your children’s advantage and allow them to watch cartoons and animations in your language of choice.
 You can also set subtitles in the desired language on English cartoons and shows.

-Mixing entertainment with education is more effective and motivates children to learn new languages, according to education specialists.
+Mixing entertainment with education is more effective and motivates children mastering new languages, according to education specialists.
 Engaging them in games with an educational touch will keep them engaged and more involved in the process.

 After children get a good grasp of the basics, parents will have to find professional help to boost their practice and development.
 Start by finding a foreign language class for beginners in your area.
 Alternatively, you can find a native speaker in the language of choice and make arrangements to meet your child and simply communicate with them in the foreign language, at first.

-When children advance in learning the foreign language, you should start researching professional tutors in your area.
-If you manage to take your child to tutoring classes in the target language at least one or two times a week, they have higher changes to reach proficiency in said language faster.
+When children advance in learning a foreign language, you should start researching professional tutors in your area.
+If you manage to take your child to tutoring classes in the target language at least one or two times a week, they have higher chances to reach proficiency in said language faster.

 A recent trend in supplying high-quality second language lessons is online tutoring.
 This will make your child more engaged and thrilled they are using a tablet or computer in their lessons.